DanielSilvaMonteiro/Dino-sem-internet/README.md

 # Dino-sem-internet
-Desenvolvimento do dino sem internet
+## Desenvolvimento do jogo dino sem internet
+- mofificações realizadas em personagem e cacto;

+# License
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details